javellin/autocomplete/questions.md

    A: useImperativeHandle, useContext and calling a function from the parent with the child data inside

 4. Give 2 ways to prevent components from re-rendering.
    A: useCallback can be used to prevent functions to be unnecessarily recreated and therefore rerendering the component.
 The same for useMemo when memoizing variables.

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.
    A: So you don't need to introduce addicional html.
-Every time you return a function component you can only return a single node, This is not allowed:
+Every time you return a function component you can only return a single node This is not allowed:

    ```
    items.map(item => (